yo-ru/gulag-web/README.md

 # The frontend service for the modern osu! private server, gulag!

-Disclaimer: While the project itself is actually in a usable state.. it's still missing
-            some features..

 ### Features

 - Undergoing full modern python rewrite!
 More soon~!